laurahspencer/O.lurida_Stress/README.md

 ---
 ### pH Treatment
 On [February 15th](https://laurahspencer.github.io/LabNotebook/OA-Exp-Day1/) oyster groups were again divided in half for a 2-month pH treatment, at pH ~7.8 and ~7.2 constituting ambient and low pH, respectively.
-Animals were housed in six 50L flow-through tanks, 3 replicates per pH treatment, were fed Reeds shellfish Diet via dosing pump at >XX thousand cells/mL, and co-habiatated with ~20 large _Crassostrea gigas_ per tank.
+Animals were housed in six 50L flow-through tanks, 3 replicates per pH treatment, were fed continuously with Reeds shellfish Diet via dosing pump, and co-habiatated with ~20 large _Crassostrea gigas_ per tank.
 Temperature was measured continuously via [HOBO Data Loggers]() and discrete water samples were collected 3x/week with simultaneous T, S & pH parameters measured.

 pH treatments were terminated on April 8, and a subset of SN, HC, NF were again sampled on [2/8](https://laurahspencer.github.io/LabNotebook/OA-Day52/) and K on [2/13](https://laurahspencer.github.io/LabNotebook/Sampling-Ks/) using the same protocol as the February sampling dates.
 All samples were again labeled and housed in Rick's -80 freezer.